Nicholas-BI/bakery-efficiency-score/README.md

 ## What’s the Game?

-In *Bakery Story*, you’re running a virtual bakery cooking, serving, leveling up, and trying to make the most of limited appliances.
+In *Bakery Story*, you’re running a virtual bakery cooking focused on serving, leveling up, and trying to make the most of limited appliances.

 Each recipe has tradeoffs: cook time, servings, XP, profit.
 So... what’s the *best* recipe?